remisaintot/eclipse-colors/README.md

 # eclipse-colors

 RS' Syntax highlighting theme for Eclipse.

-RSFormatter.xml have to be loaded using Eclipse preferences.
+`RSFormatter.xml` file have to be loaded using Eclipse preferences.

-Other files have to be placed under your workspace directory in .metadata/.plugins/org.eclipse.core.runtime/.settings/
+Other files have to be (re)placed in your workspace directory into `.metadata/.plugins/org.eclipse.core.runtime/.settings/`.